🏆

 Common Mistakes to Avoid

-• Buying wrong CADR rating for room size - underpowered purifier won't clean effectively
+• Buying wrong CADR rating for room size - underpowered purifier will not clean effectively

 • Ignoring filter replacement costs - can be expensive long-term

-• Choosing purifier without activated carbon - won't remove odors and gases
+• Choosing purifier without activated carbon - will not remove odors and gases

 • Not checking noise levels for bedroom use